gregfoletta/articles.foletta.org/content/post/2020-06-15-afl-payouts-at-halftime.markdown

-If you've watched AFL over the past few years, you would have noticed gambling companies spruiking their betting options.
+If you've watched AFL over the past few years, you would have noticed betting companies spruiking their betting options.
 In fact it would be hard for you not to notice, given the way they yell at you down the television screen.

 One of the value adds these componaies advertise is the 'goal ahead at halftime payout' benefit.
 The terms are that if you have a head-to-head bet on the game, and your team is up by 6 points or more at half time, you'll be paid out as if you had won.